KDE/kreenshot-editor/README.md

         let appear in windows title and in filename --> statusbar / ...edit pattern...
         [NEW] ...
         *  ... (see mainwindow.cpp)
-- Create Actions in lib and use in GUI
+- Create Actions in lib (instead of UI file) and use in GUI (überlegen: nice ui file vs. good coding)
 - "Open last file storage location" or "Open storage location"
 - use m4 to generate settings class